szroncs/webdev_beadando/PLAN.md

 - Templating: [std - template](https://pkg.go.dev/html/template@go1.25.4)
 - File server for galery and other static files: [std - func FileServer](https://pkg.go.dev/net/http@go1.25.4#example-FileServer)
 - Database: this solution is not using any database, only the specified JSON files and the static files.
+- **Configuration**: Use environment variables or a simple config struct for settings like Port (default :8080) and file paths.
+- **Graceful Shutdown**: Implement signal handling (SIGINT, SIGTERM) to gracefully shut down the server, ensuring all active requests complete and files are closed properly.

 ## Routing
 We need a home route `/`.
 Everything not handled by the other routes, should fall back to the home route.